Help individuals with disabilities attain employment, well-being and optimum independence.

 Rehabilitation Counseling MS Application Process

 The Rehabilitation Counseling MS program has fall and spring admissions.
-The application cycle for Fall 2020 has already closed.
-The application deadline for Spring 2021 is: November 1, 2020.
+The application deadline for Fall 2021 is: March 28th, 2021.

 Three-Step Application Process